 DISTANCE: 6.91 km DURATION: 56:37

-So when I picked Violet up today, her owner, Anna said she heard us on the radio this week.
+So when I picked Violet up today, her Mom said she heard us on the radio this week.
 She asked if I was thinking of Violet at all when giving the interview.
 And yes, for part of it, I was.
 So here's what you need to know about Miss Violet.
 She is so happy to see me when I get there.
 And yes, she is anxious to get out the door which tells me she associates happiness with our outings.
 But then, she thinks, I really don't feel like going out.
 I'd rather go back home.
 Today, we zig zagged in front of her house for a few minutes until I thought, let's go to Edworthy.
 And then here's the other thing you need to know about Violet.
-In my interview I talked about the sheer joy of running that these pups show me all the time.
+In my and Ruth's interview, we talked about the sheer joy of running that these pups show me all the time.
 And Miss Violet is no exception.
 So I took pics and videos to show just how happy she is to be out on her runs.
 She even exuberantly jumped into a mud puddle!
 On a day when I forgot to put a towel in my truck, of course!
 That's okay.
 We cleaned her up upon our return.
 One poop and one pee for Violet.

 DISTANCE: 8.63 km DURATION: 1:06:10